mzd555/slate/source/index.html.md

 ## Dates, Times
-All dates and times in the API are expressed in <a href='http://en.wikipedia.org/wiki/ISO_8601'> ISO 8601 </a>, with a UTC offset (denoted by the Z).
+All dates and times in the API are expressed Unix Time / Epoch time in milliseconds.

 ## Delivery Details